dsquarre/TicTacToe/README.md

+Made using Android Studio.

 ZeroKanta.apk, computer plays computer perfectly.
 TicTacToe.apk, computer can make some mistakes.
-TicTacToe.java is the java code written that you can run on console
+TicTacToe.java is the java code written that you can run on terminal.